Free tools I built for my classroom.

 Matrix Transformations

-See exactly what a 2×2 matrix does to the unit square: rotations, reflections, stretches, enlargements and shears, rotation by any angle, combining transformations, and the invariant points and lines.
-Built for KS4 and KS5.
+See what a 2x2 matrix does to the unit square: rotations, reflections, stretches, shears, and the invariant points and lines.
+KS4-KS5.

 No account required.